apache/incubator-kie-kogito-operator/README.md

 The service you're interested in is `my-cluster-kafka-bootstrap:9092`.
 We will use it to deploy the Data Index Service later.

+#### Create Required Topics

-Having the cluster up and running, the next step is creating the `Kafka Topic`s required by the Data Index Service: `kogito-processinstances-events` and `kogito-usertaskinstances-events`.
+Having the cluster up and running, the next step is to create the `Kafka Topic`s required by the Data Index Service:

+- `kogito-processinstances-events`
+- `kogito-usertaskinstances-events`
+- `kogito-processdomain-events`
+- `kogito-usertaskdomain-events`

-In the OpenShift Web Console, go to the Installed Operators, Strimzi Operator, Kafka Topic tab.
+To create the required topics, in the OpenShift Web Console go to the Installed Operators, Strimzi Operator, Kafka Topic tab.

 From there, create a new `Kafka Topic` and name it as `kogito-processinstances-events` like in the example below:

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta1